BARDAMRI/ChartEdge/docs/Documentation/ChartStyleOptions.md

-# ChartStyleOptions
+# ChartOptions

-ChartStyleOptions is a configuration object that centralizes all the design and visual settings of a ChartEdge chart.
+ChartOptions is a configuration object that centralizes all the design and visual settings of a ChartEdge chart.

 It allows full and easy control over every visual parameter of the chart — both at the code level and dynamically via a future UI.